-The Endometriosis Association has a number of resources for teens with endometriosis.
+The Endometriosis Association has a number of resources for providing pain relief to teens with endometriosis.

 In this award-winning production, teens share their experiences living with endometriosis–a chronic, painful hormone and immune-system disease.
 To request a Teen Outreach kit for making presentations to groups of teens and those who care for them, please contact the Endometriosis Association at support@EndometriosisAssn.org..

 You must believe in yourself.
 You need to know what is good for you and trust yourself.
 If you do not think that your care is adequate, you have to tell someone.
 But remember, it is almost impossible to cope alone.